Icon of the Seas vs Wonder of the Seas: Key Stats Comparison

 New dining options on the Royal Caribbean Icon of the Seas include Pearl Caf for casual bites, Basecamp for theme park-style fun, Celebration Table for special events, Pier 7 for all-day brunch, and The Grove for Mediterranean cuisine.

-Just like on all Royal Caribbean cruise ships, there is an additional cost to dine at these specialty restaurants, so it’s important to choose wisely.
+Just like on all Royal Caribbean Cruise Ships, there is an additional cost to dine at these specialty restaurants, so it’s important to choose wisely.

 Icon of the Seas and Wonder of the Seas have many bars and lounges.
 Some are new and while other are common on Royal Caribbean ships, like English pubs, Lime & Coconut and Playmakers sports bar.